 Mayfield Place is the site for the Mayfield Living Learning Lodge Program.
 It sits on the southern fringe of the Lewis/Morgan courtyard.
 The semi-circle shaped complex is located near the Student Recreation Center and most althletic facilites.

 Mayfield offers a unique living arrangement designed for 200 undergraduates living in 20 lodges with 10 residents each.
 Each two-story lodge has 10 single bedrooms, a common area, two baths, a microwave, a 21 inch stove, a sink, and a full-size refrigerator.
-All are fully carpeted and air-conditioned.
+All have hard surface flooring, carpeting on the stairs, and are fully air-conditioned.
 There are five bedrooms and one bath on each floor, and the floors are connected by a wooden staircase.
 The living room area is 12′ x 16′ and the kitchen is 4′ x 16′.
 The dimensions of the bedrooms are 8′ x 12′.

 A 24 hour information desk is available in nearby Lewis House.